reportmill/SnapKit/ReadMe.md

 	- Stroke for defining outline style, and Border for a stroke in a specific Paint
 	- Effects for rich rendering: Shadow, Reflect, Emboss, Blur
 	- Font and FontFile objects (wrap around platform fonts)
-	- Painter capable of rendering shapes, images and text with transforms, fills, strokes, effects
+	- Painter capable of rendering shapes, images and text with transform, fill, stroke, effect
 	- Image object (wraps around platform image)
 	- RichText object for managing large text content with attributes
 	- TextStyle object to manage a set of attributes: font, color, underline, hyper links, format, etc.
 	- TextBox object for managing RichText in a geometric region (with spelling and hyphenation)
 	- SoundClip for playing sounds

-And the essentail part of a good UI kit are the classes that model standard UI controls.
+And the essentail part of a good UI kit are the classes that model the scene graph and standard UI controls.

 	- View for managing hierarchy of coordinate systems, drawing and input events
-	- ViewArchiver for reading/writing views from simple XML files
-	- ViewEvent for encapsulating all input events in unified object
 	- Full set of classes for graphics primitives: RectView, ShapeView, ImageView, StringView
 	- Label: Convenient View+StringView+View layout to easily label UI
 	- ButtonBase: Embeds Label for simple, flexible and customizable buttons